Conflux-Chain/js-conflux-sdk/docs/interact_with_contract.md

 ## How to play with InternalContract

-Conflux network has provide three Internal Contract `AdminControl`, `SponsorWhitelistControl`, `Staking`, these internal contract are very helpful to contract developer, for detail documentation check [official doc](https://developer.conflux-chain.org/docs/conflux-rust/internal_contract/internal_contract).
+Conflux network has provide Internal Contracts `AdminControl`, `SponsorWhitelistControl`, `Staking`, these internal contract are very helpful to contract developer, for detail documentation check [official doc](https://developer.conflux-chain.org/docs/conflux-rust/internal_contract/internal_contract).
 This SDK have fully support for Internal Contract, you can use them like this.

 ```javascript
 const { Conflux } = require('js-conflux-sdk');